jedisct1/swift-sodium/README.md

 A key can be generated using the `key()` method, derived from a password using the Password Hashing API, or computed using a secret key and the peer's public key utilising the Key Exchange API.

-Secret-key cryptogaphy uses the symmetric primitives `XSalsa20`, `XChaCha20`, and `Poly1305` for message authentication.

 ### Authenticated encryption for a sequence of messages

 ```swift